Don't Talk (Put Your Head on My Shoulder): Harmonic structure

 "Don't Talk" is among the most harmonically complex songs that Wilson ever composed.
-The key is ambiguous and unstable, lending difficulty to its identification.
-Although it most closely suggests G♭ major. the only G♭ chord in the song appears in second inversion, with a fifth in the root, furthering the tonal instability.
+The key is ambiguous and unstable, making identifying it difficult.
+Although it most closely suggests G♭ major, the only G♭ chord in the song appears in second inversion, with a fifth in the root, furthering the tonal instability.

 The song is an AABA style ballad written in 12/8 metre.
 This metre is implied solely by the melody, as the only rhythmic and percussive feature is a ride cymbal being tapped with a brush.
 In White's description, the cymbal is struck "with clocklike rhythm"; the instrumentation, coupled with Wilson's "unrestrained" vocal, "invoked the milieu of a requiem".
 A half-diminished chord (PØ7) appears on the line "I can see so much in your eyes", adding a sense of drama to the mood.